mkner/robo-util/docs/functions.rst

 .. function::  boundTo2pi(angle)

   Bounds an angle into one circular rotation of 2 pi radians (360 degrees).
-  So even if input is spinning perpertually to an even greater (or lesser) angle, the output is contained into only one equivalent full circular rotation of 2 pi radians (360 degres)
+  So even if the input angle is spinning perpertually either counter-clockwise in the positive direction or clockwise in the negative direction the output angle is contained into only one equivalent full circular rotation of 2 pi radians (360 degrees)

   :param  angle: angle in radians